openharmony/docs/en/readme/xts.md

 -   Mini system

     A mini system runs on the devices whose memory is greater than or equal to 128 KiB and that are equipped with MCU processors such as ARM Cortex-M and 32-bit RISC-V. This system provides multiple lightweight network protocols and graphics frameworks, and a wide range of read/write components for the IoT bus.
 Typical products include connection modules, sensors, and wearables for smart home.
+Typical boards include Multi-modalV200Z-R.

 -   Small system

     A small system runs on the devices whose memory is greater than or equal to 1 MiB and that are equipped with application processors such as ARM Cortex-A. This system provides higher security capabilities, standard graphics frameworks, and video encoding and decoding capabilities.
 Typical products include smart home IP cameras, electronic cat eyes, and routers, and event data recorders \(EDRs\) for smart travel.
+Typical boards include Hispark_Taurus.

 -   Standard system

     A standard system runs on the devices whose memory is greater than or equal to 128 MiB and that are equipped with application processors such as ARM Cortex-A. This system provides a complete application framework supporting the enhanced interaction, 3D GPU, hardware composer, diverse components, and rich animations.
 This system applies to high-end refrigerator displays.
+Typical boards include HopeRun DAYU200.

 ## Directory Structure